Graduate program

 Virginia Tech has more than 800 student organizations on campus that offer social, cultural, and professional development and rich experiences for everyone.
 Several student chapters of engineering and computer science-related organizations are also active, including the Association for Women in Computing, CS-Squared, ColorStack@VT, Cyber Security Club, and many others.

-Note: In all official Virginia Tech Graduate School documentation, our graduate degree is referred to as Computer Science & Applications (CSA).
+Note: In all official Virginia Tech Graduate School documentation, our degree is referred to as Computer Science & Applications (CSA).

 -